majoremai/balanced-store-picker/examples/brief.md

 > [!NOTE]
 > The current callfile hasn’t been chosen — The same grocery stores keep appearing because they’re familiar, easy to justify and rarely questioned.
 >
-> That has led to uneven representation, skewed activation insight and tension between Commercial, Field and Measurement teams who are working from different assumptions.
+> That has led to uneven representation, skewed activation insight and tension between Commercial, Field and Planning teams who are working from different assumptions.

 _**The Majórem Store Picker™**_ replaces that pattern with structure — creating a balanced callfile that reflects the real grocery universe: proportionate, consistent and simple to defend.